 “A Malaysia that upholds the principles of liberty and justice”

-Our mission at IDEAS is to improve the level of understanding an acceptance of public policies based on the principles of rule of law, limited government, free markets and free individuals.
+Our mission at IDEAS is to improve the level of understanding and acceptance of public policies based on the principles of rule of law, limited government, free markets and free individuals.
 Our work is independent of vested interests and partisan influences.
-We act as an intellectual centre creating space for principles-centric and results-oriented dialogue.
+We have also expanded our work into new areas focussing on our three overarching missions – advancing a competitive economy, ensuring trust in institutions and promoting an inclusive Malaysia.
+We act as an intellectual centre creating space for cross partisan principles-centric and results-oriented dialogue.

 We achieve this by: